PureStorage-OpenConnect/Jenkins-Docker-Basic-Ci-Pipeline/README.md

 * Pipeline as code can be kept under source code control with the actual application code itself

+# Basic Declarative Pipeline Structure

+# The Pipeline That This Repository Illustrates

 # The Pipeline That This Repository Illustrates

 ![repo](https://user-images.githubusercontent.com/15145995/46341664-b3149300-c630-11e8-925e-e52e36511542.PNG)